YupItsZac/jQuery.exLink/README.md

 **heightWindow** - The height of the window specified via the newWindow option.
 String value.
 Ex: heightWindow: '400'

 *titleWindow** - The title of the window specified via the newWindow option.
 String value.
 Ex: titleWindow: 'My Window Title'

+######Deprecated Options

+**linkCallback** - Removed in version 2.3.0: Added in version 1.2.7, this enables developers to execute a function each time an external link has been clicked.
+This returns the object clicked, and an indication if a warning dialog was displayed or not.
+This is null by default.
+(Replaced by navigateCallback) Ex: linkCallback: callback

+**fileCallback** - Removed in version 2.3.0: New in version 1.2.7, this enables developers to execute a function each time a document link has been clicked.
+This returns the object clicked, and an indication if a warning dialog was displayed or not.
+This is null by default.
+(Replaced by navigateCallback) Ex: fileCallback: docCallback

 ######Visual Options